subatomicglue/behringer-td3-editor/README.md

     - ...all tests with USB-midi to the TD-3

 - TODO:
-  - provide some way for people to download pre-built packages for their OS
   - document how to build on each of Win/Lin/Mac/Raspi targets (below is simply the default README.md from `angular-electron` project).
   - rPI needs some polish
-    - window in fullscreen mode
-    - some weird shifting of the grid when adding a note, probably Angular lifecycle with the `pattern` object changing that can be changed
     - a little slow (tap on a grid cell, and watch it update <1sec later)
     - rPI build/installation is automated, but the scripts are not available here...  yet.  (less important if we can publish pre-built packages for download)
   - MIDI needs some polish